-Whatever it is, your vet is the best person to identify it and prescribe a course of treatment.
+Your vet will be the best person to identify the problem and prescribe a course of treatment.

-Skin diseases on the snout or rhinarium of dogs can be caused by all kinds of things, from easily managed mites and fungal infections to more sinister immune system disorders and cancers.
+Skin diseases on a dog’s snout or rhinarium can be caused by all kinds of things.
+Causes can range from easily managed mites and fungal infections to more sinister immune system disorders and cancers.

 Symptoms to look out for include:

 - Ulcers or nodules on or around the nose